awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-natgateway.md

 Specifies a network address translation \(NAT\) gateway in the specified subnet\.
 You can create either a public NAT gateway or a private NAT gateway\.
 The default is a public NAT gateway\.
 If you create a public NAT gateway, you must specify an elastic IP address\.

 With a NAT gateway, instances in a private subnet can connect to the internet, other AWS services, or an on\-premises network using the IP address of the NAT gateway\.
+For more information, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.

 If you add a default route \(`AWS::EC2::Route` resource\) that points to a NAT gateway, specify the NAT gateway ID for the route's `NatGatewayId` property\.

-For more information, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.
+**Important**
+When you associate an EIP or secondary EIPs with a public NAT gateway, the network border group of the EIPs must match the network border group of the Availability Zone \(AZ\) that the public NAT gateway is in\.
+If it's not the same, the NAT gateway will fail to launch\.
+You can see the network border group for the subnet's AZ by viewing the details of the subnet\.
+Similarly, you can view the network border group of an EIP by viewing the details of the EIP address\.
+For more information about network border groups and EIPs, see [Allocate an Elastic IP address](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-eips.html#allocate-eip) in the *Amazon VPC User Guide*\.

 ## Syntax<a name="aws-resource-ec2-natgateway-syntax"></a>